sebelga/gstore-api/README.md

 - list (GET all entities)
 - get  (GET one entity)
 - create (POST new entity)
-- updatePatch   (PATCH update entity) --> only update properties sent
+- updatePatch   (PATCH update entity) --> only update the properties sent in body
 - updateReplace (PUT to update entity) --> replace all data for entity
 - delete (DELETE one entity)
 - deleteAll (DELETE all entities)

-The all have the **same configuration settings** with the following properties
+They all have the **same configuration settings** with the following properties

 **fn**
 Controller function to call.
 If you don't pass it it will default to get and return the entity from Google Datastore.

 **middelware**
 You can specify a custom middelware for any operation.
-You might one for example to specify a middleware for file upload for example.
+You might want, for example, to add a middleware to upload files.

 ```
 // Upload file with multer package